joaquimrcarvalho/dehergne-locations/extras/doc/locations_how_to.md

 The Wikidata identifier is a URI that can be used to retrieve information about the place from the web.
 For example, the URI for Macau is <https://www.wikidata.org/wiki/Q14773>.
 The identifier is the part of the URI after the last slash, `Q14773`.

 To identify a place in the sources we use the Wikidata identifier after the place name, as a comment.
-Comment are introduced with the cardonal sign(#) For example:
+Comments are introduced with the cardonal sign(#) For example:

     ls$estadia/macau#@wikidata:Q14773